techidaily/site-win11-tips/source/_posts/how-to-fix-utorrent-not-installing-on-windows.md

  The error message suggests that you should check your PC's internet connection.
 So, ensure your device is connected to the internet and functioning correctly before taking any further action.
 To check that, open any browser and search for anything you think of.

  If you see the search results after executing the search, your internet is functional.
-If not, check out[how to fix a Wi-Fi connection without internet access on Windows](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) .
+If not, check out [how to fix a Wi-Fi connection without internet access on Windows](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) .

  However, just because you have internet access doesn't mean uTorrent can use it; you should check the Task Manager to ensure uTorrent uses network resources.
 Open Task Manager and run the uTorrent installer.

  If you see some numbers going up and down in the**Network** column next to the installer process, it means the installer has access to the internet.
 Something is amiss if you do not see the process using your network.
-You can try to fix this using the methods we covered in[what to do when Windows apps can't connect to the internet](https://www.makeuseof.com/windows-apps-cant-connect-internet/) .
+You can try to fix this using the methods we covered in [what to do when Windows apps can't connect to the internet](https://www.makeuseof.com/windows-apps-cant-connect-internet/) .

  Once you're back online, try installing uTorrent.
 If it still doesn't work, don't despair just yet.
 The rest of the methods we're about to cover require an internet connection, so it's good to get this step squared away before you continue.